jonvez/jobs-app/README.md

 3. Review and send the questionnaire email.
 4. Review responses to questionnaires (the link is at the bottom of the admin home screen).

-**As a Candidate:** Check your email; look for an email with a subject beginning with "JOBS-APP: ".
+**As a Candidate:**

+Route 1: Check your email; look for an email with a subject beginning with "JOBS-APP: ".
 Make sure to check your spam folder (the sendmail implementation is not using a real SMTP server).
 Copy the link into a separate incognito window.
 Answer the questions and save your responses.
 When your responses are complete, submit your response.

+Route 2: Navigate to [http://localhost:3000](http://localhost:3000).
+Enter a `questionnaire.candidate`'s email address.
+If the email address corresponds to a questionnaire that has not been completed, you will be redirected to the appropriate questionnaire.